black and white bed linen

 Save Festival Plaza!

-The SA Parliament is the place that in 1894 enacted the world's first legislation for women's full democratic rights, and is therefore the site of the first legislation of full democratic rights for all, across gender and racial lines.
+The SA Parliament in 1894 enacted the world's first legislation for women's full democratic rights, and is therefore the site of the first legislation of full democratic rights for all, across gender and racial lines.

 It also was the site of the first global legislation of one vote one value and the secret ballot.

-An adjacent 38-storey private office tower being forced on the city against any logic by the State Government would loom over the National Heritage-listed Parliament by more than 30 floors and become a world symbol of disrespect for women's achievement, and display ignorance of this profoundly significant global achievement.
+A proposed adjacent 38-storey private office tower is being forced on the city against any logic by the State Government.
+It would loom over the National Heritage-listed Parliament by more than 30 floors and display ignorance of this profound women's achievement.

-Far from the globally aware and visionary government of 1894, it would also be a world symbol of a globally out-of-touch, parochially-minded government acting in undemocratic fashion with community assets of deep cultural significance.
-It creates an unavoidable sense of backwardness.
+In contrast to the globally aware and visionary government of 1894, it would represent insular out-of-touch governance, and government acting in undemocratic fashion with community assets of deep cultural significance.
+It would create an unavoidable sense of backwardness.

 This is planning of a type that was abandoned in most cities by 1980.